octodns/octodns/docs/records.md

 ## Config (`YamlProvider`)

-OctoDNS records and `YamlProvider`'s schema is essentially a 1:1 match.
+octoDNS records and `YamlProvider`'s schema is essentially a 1:1 match.
 Properties on the objects will match keys in the config.

 ### Names